geronime/curburger/README.markdown

   + `:content` - content of the response
     + header hash for `head` request (decoded by `headers` method)
-    + recoded to UTF-8 if original encoding is successfully guessed, byte encoded original otherwise
-      (for more info refer to `Curburger::Recode.recode`)
+    + recoded to UTF-8 if original encoding is successfully guessed and recoding went without error, byte encoded original otherwise (for more info refer to `Curburger::Recode.recode`)
   + `:ctype` - appropriate response HTTP header value (empty string if missing)
   + `:last_url` - last effective url of the request (to recognize redirections)